gruntwork-io/terragrunt/docs/_docs/05_rfc/for_each_iteration.md

 ---
 layout: collection-browser-doc
-title: RFC: for_each
+title: for_each to call terraform module multiple times
-category: rfc
+category: RFC
 categories_url: rfc
 excerpt: for_each - looping variables to call module multiple times.
 tags: ["rfc", "contributing", "community"]